vippsas/vipps-ecom-api/vipps-ecom-api.md

 See
 [Vipps landing page](https://developer.vippsmobilepay.com/docs/vipps-developers/common-topics/vipps-landing-page)
-from Common topics, for mre details about the landing page.
+from Common topics, for more details about the landing page.

 ## Reserve